By Kevin Deutsch

-According to the affidavit, the comparison confirmed the men had all traveled in the Jeep together in the lead up to the murders.
+According to the affidavit, the comparison confirmed the men had all traveled in the Jeep together in the lead-up to the murders.

 Next, detectives spoke with a relative of one of the victims.
-The man told them he and the victim had spoken the day of the killings.
+The man told them he and the victim had spoken on the day of the killings.
 The deceased had told him he was going to North Lauderdale to sell a “large amount” of drugs, possibly pills.

 That fit with text messages the BSO Digital Forensics Unit downloaded from one of the victims’ phones, in which James asked him about the quality of the “beans,” or illicit pills.

 James later texted him a large order for drugs, records show.